NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Specializing in Racketeering Defense

 Those charged with a racketeering-type offense will usually be charged at the federal level.
-So that's where that racketeering statute comes in and is used to capture individuals dealing with large quantities of drugs, money, and guns.
+That's where the racketeering statute comes in.
+It is used to capture individuals dealing with large quantities of drugs, money, and guns.

 Typically, they will also try to throw a net over gang members.
 That's a big thing in Los Angeles' Central District, where these gang members shoot and kill people.